 Sometimes you will only want to work on local changes to Sage, for your own private needs.
 However, typically it is beneficial to share code and ideas with others; the manner in which the Sage project does this (as well as fixing bugs and upgrading components) is in a very collaborative and public setting on the Sage Trac server (the Sage bug and enhancement tracker).

-One can use git the hard way for this, but this section presumes use of the helper git trac command, which simplifies many of the most common actions in collaboration on Sage.
-Sage itself has a more limited set of actions built in to work with (see The Sage Dev Scripts), but the recommended path is using this section of the manual to get started.
+One can use git the hard way for this, but this section explains how to use the helper git trac command, which simplifies many of the most common actions in collaboration on Sage.

 Most of the commands in the following section will not work unless you have an account on Trac.
 If you want to contribute to Sage, it is a good idea to get an account now (see Obtaining an Account).